 The function of signalling pathways and combinations of interacting genes are important in cancer research but classical genetics approaches have been limited to non-redundant pathways .
 The emerging RNAi technologies have vastly expanded the potential for studying genetic redundancy in mammalian experimental models including testing experimentally for synthetic lethality .
 Identifying synthetic lethality is crucial to study gene function, drug mechanisms, and design novel therapies .
 Candidate selection of synthetic lethal gene pairs relevant to cancer has shown some success but is limited because interactions are difficult to predict; they can occur between seemingly unrelated pathways in model organisms .
 While biologically informed hypotheses have had some success in synthetic lethal discovery , interactions occurring indirectly between distinct pathways would be missed .
 Scanning the entire genome for interactions against a clinically relevant gene is an emerging strategy being explored with high-throughput screens and computational approaches .

-Experimental screening for synthetic lethality is an appealing strategy for wider discovery of functional interactions in vivo despite many potential sources of error which must be considered.
+Experimental screening for synthetic lethality is an appealing strategy for wider discovery of functional interactions in vivo despite many potential sources of error, which must be considered.
 The synthetic lethal concept has both genetic and pharmacological screening applications to cancer research.
 Genetic screens, with RNAi to discover the specific genes involved, inform development of targeted therapies with a known mode of action, anticipated mechanisms of resistance, and biomarkers for treatment response.
 RNAi is a transient knockdown of gene expression more similar to the effect of drugs than complete gene loss and makes comparison to screens in model organisms difficult .
 The RNAi gene knockdown process has inherent toxicity to some cells, potential off-target effects, and issues with a high false positive rate.
 Therefore, it is important to validate any candidates in a secondary screen and replicate knockdown experiments with a number of independent shRNAs.
-Alternative gene knockout procedures have also been proposed for synthetic lethal screening including a genome-wide application of the CRIPR/Cas9/sgRNA genome editing technology , episomal gene transfer , or RNAi with lentiviral transfection for delivery of shRNA .
+Alternative gene knockout procedures have also been proposed for synthetic lethal screening including a genome-wide application of the CRISPR/Cas9/sgRNA genome editing technology , episomal gene transfer , or RNAi with lentiviral transfection for delivery of shRNA .
 Genetic screens have potential for quantitative gene disruption experiments to selectively target overexpressed genes in cancer via synthetic dosage lethality.
 While powerful for understanding fundamental cellular function, analysis of isogenic cell lines is inherently limited by assuming only a single mutation differs between them despite susceptibility to “genetic drift” and cannot account for diverse genetic backgrounds or tumour heterogeneity .
 Genetic screens thus identify targets to develop or repurpose targeted therapies for disease but alone will not directly identify a lead compound to develop for the market or clinical translation.

 Chemical screens are immediately applicable to the clinic by directly screening for selective lead compounds with suitable pharmacological properties.
 However chemical screens lack a known mode of action, may affect many targets, and screen a narrow range of genes with existing drugs.
 With either approach there are many challenges translating candidates into the clinic such as finding targets relevant to a range of patients, validation of targets, accounting for a range of genetic (and epigenetic) contexts or tumour micro-environment, identifying effective synergistic combinations, enhancers of existing radiation or cytotoxic treatments, avoiding inherent or acquired drug resistance, and developing biomarkers for patients which will respond to synthetic lethal treatment, including integrating these into clinical trials and clinical practice.
 Identifying specific target genes is an effective way to anticipate such challenges, which can be approached with genetic screens, so we will focus on these and computational alternatives.
 Screening methods have proven a fruitful area of research, despite being costly, laborious, and having many different sources of error.
 These limitations suggest a need for complementary computational approaches to synthetic lethal discovery.